Why I Keep Leaving

 Not through social media.

-Because once you witness how differently people live around the world, your understanding of “normal” expands permanently.
+Because once you see how differently people live around the world, your definition of "normal" expands.

 At least that's what happened to me.

-I Think Some People Feel This Pull More Strongly Than Others
+Some People Feel This Pull More Than Others

-Some people are perfectly content staying close to what’s familiar forever.
+Some people are happiest staying close to what they've always known.

 Too temporary.

-Standing in cities older than my entire country.
+Standing in cities older than my own country.

-Realizing how many lives, beliefs, traditions, and experiences exist completely outside my own perspective.
+Realizing how many lives exist completely outside my own perspective.

-And strangely, that humility makes life feel richer rather than smaller.
+Strangely, that humility makes life feel bigger rather than smaller.

-But because curiosity has permanently become part of how I move through the world now.
+Because curiosity has become part of who I am.

-And honestly, I can’t imagine living an entire life without wanting to see more of it firsthand.
+I can't imagine spending an entire lifetime without trying to understand a little more of it.